It has been

 Going home

-At about 8:00 PM, we were already headed home with tummies filled, lots of fond memories and enough photos to share on our social networking site.
-It was a great two-day vacation that was not just about rest and relaxation but also with a little history, culture and environment preservation.
+At about 8:00 PM, we were already headed home with our tummies filled, lots of fond memories, and enough photos to share on our social networking site.
+It was a great two-day vacation that was not just about rest and relaxation but also included a little history, culture, and environmental preservation.

 0 comments